Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Axially compressed Euler-Bernoulli beam model of the tibia

 \subsection{General far-field solution for propagating flexural waves}

-In this section, we derive expressions for the spectra of propagating flexural waves in the axially compressed tibia, following \citet{doyle2020wave} and \citet{graff2012wave}.
+In this section, we derive expressions for the spectra of propagating flexural waves in the axially compressed tibia, following the beam modelling approach in \citet{doyle2020wave} and \citet{graff2012wave}.
 We model the tibia as an infinitely long Euler-Bernoulli beam with uniform density $\rho$, cross-sectional moment of inertia $I$, Young's modulus $E$, and cross-sectional area $A$.
-A uniform compression force $P$ is applied along the long axis of the tibia.
+A uniform compressive force $P$ (interchangeably called ``axial load'') is applied along the long axis of the tibia.
 The governing partial differential equation is

 where $x$ is the axial coordinate, $t$ is time, $y(x,t)$ is the transverse displacement.
-With the radius of gyration $r=\sqrt{E/A}$ as the length scale, the speed of sound in the medium $c=\sqrt{E/\rho}$ to define the time scale $r/c$, and axial rigidity $EA$ as the force scale, we non-dimensionalize the variables in equation~\eqref{eq:EB equation dimensional} using the following definitions
+With the radius of gyration $r=\sqrt{I/A}$ as the length scale, the speed of sound in the medium $c=\sqrt{E/\rho}$ to define the time scale $r/c$, and axial rigidity $EA$ as the force scale, we non-dimensionalize the variables in equation~\eqref{eq:EB equation dimensional} using the following definitions